 Since 2000, the ICRC has carried out its activities in Cambodia through its regional delegation in Bangkok.
 In this post-conflict period, it continue s to support government ministries and other institutions and organizations.

 Estimates put the number of people with physical disabilities in Cambodia at over 150,000.
 Accordingly, the ICRC now concentrates on its physical rehabilitation project which includes the: Battambang Regional Physical Rehabilitation Centre; Phnom Penh Orthopaedic Component Factory; and since 2004, the Kompong Speu Regional Physical Rehabilitation Centre formerly run by the American Red Cross.

 Around 15,000 patients benefit annually from prostheses, orthoses and physiotherapy treatments provided by centres and from the services of the physical rehabilitation sector, which gets all its components from the factory.

 The ICRC assesses the treatment and conditions of detention of prisoners and discusses its recommendations with the authorities.
 In 2003 it resumed water and sanitation projects in prisons and later increased its support to boost the authorities’ capacity improve water, sanitation and health facilities for detainees on remand.

-In 2000, the ICRC transferred responsibility for its tracing services in Cambodia to the Cambodian Red Cross.
-But the ICRC's tracing service in Bangkok, where all tracing files for Cambodia have been centralized since 1975, still cross-checks its archives for tracing requests.
-The ICRC started to scan all tracing files in 2005 to ensure their conservation.
+After handing over responsibility for tracing to the Cambodian Red Cross in 2000, the ICRC's tracing service in Bangkok (which holds all Cambodia tracing files from 1975 onwards) continued to cross-check tracing requests with its archives.
+The ICRC started to scan all tracing files in 2005, to ensure their conservation.